 For instance, if the reaction rates in the above example are $R_1=k_1 x_1 x_2$ and $R_2 = k_2 x_1^2$, the CRN kinetics is described by $\dot x_1 = - k_1 x_1 x_2 - \frac{1}{2} k_2 x_1^2$, $\dot x_2 = -k_1 x_1 x_2$ and $\dot x_3 = k_1 x_1 x_2 $.
-Our models cover in fact all systems of polynomial ODEs, because for any system of polynomial ODEs there is a CRN whose kinetics is described exactly by these.

-A lot of effort has been dedicated to studying the behavior of {\em mass-action} networks \cite{Feinberg:19a}.
-In such networks, the probability that two species react is proportional to their abundances, and therefore the reaction rates are monomials containing only concentrations of reactant species with exponents equal to the number of molecules entering the reaction.
-The above example is of this type, but will no longer be of this type if $R_1$ is changed to $k_1 x_3$, for instance.
-This constraint leads to algebraic properties exploited in {\em chemical reaction network theory} (CRNT), which has been initiated by Horn, Jackson and Feinberg \cite{feinberg1974dynamics,Feinberg:19a}.
-In order to cover more general models in this paper, we will not impose the mass action constraint on the reaction rates.
-Therefore, our results apply to all systems of polynomial ODEs.